-At sea we follow strict safety rules, including the wearing of harnesses while on deck, practice of Lifesling overboard procedures and abstinence from alcohol
+At sea we follow serious safety rules, including the wearing of harnesses while on deck, practice of Lifesling overboard procedures and abstinence from alcohol

-while aboard and a two drink per day limit while ashore.
-No smoking or illegal drugs aboard or ashore are allowed.
+while aboard and a limit of two drinks per day while ashore.
+No smoking or illegal drugs aboard or ashore.
 Daily cleaning and continual maintenance, even on ocean passages, assures that Mahina Tiare III is always safe and in first class condition.

 Out of courtesy to others, we ask that iPads, tablets, computers, phones and other personal electronic devices not be used aboard.

 We understand that people have different methods of learning; most are either tactile or conceptual/technical learners.
 We cater to tactile learners with hands-on repetition such as tucking in a reef, charting, setting the anchor, etc. and to conceptual/technical learners with explanation, documentation and procedures.